santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Quizzes/Hashing.md

 >
 > Which of the following best describes linear probing in a hash table?
 >
-> A. It inserts a link at entries with the same hash value into a list.
+> A. A method to link all entries with the same hash value into a list.
-> B. It distributes hash values of entries by always spaced them.
+> B. A technique that places all entries in a binary search tree.
-> C. It iterates to find the next available slot by looking sequentially from the original hash position.
+> C. **A strategy to find the next available slot by looking sequentially from the original hash position.**
-> D. It inserts an element into the hash table one upon reaching a certain load factor.
+> D. A method to double the hash table size upon reaching a certain load factor.

 > [!exercise]+ Exercise 3
 >
 > In the context of hash tables, what does a "tombstone" signify when using deletion strategies like linear probing?
 >
 > A. An entry that has been permanently deleted and cannot be reused.
-> B. A marker that an entry has been deleted, but the slot can be reused.
+> B. **A marker that an entry has been deleted, but the slot can be reused.**
 > C. A special value indicating the end of the table.
 > D. A placeholder for future insertions to maintain hash table integrity.